 Broken Chimney Liner

 If water is seeping into your chimney, it will weaken the liner.
-If you see flue tile pieces in the fireplace, your liner is definitely damaged.
+If you see flue tile pieces in the fireplace, your liner is damaged.

 If the liner is broken, your chimney will be inefficient, and you will face problems such as backdrafts.
 This will make it challenging to start or maintain a fire.